An extension of Overbeck's attack with an application to cryptanalysis of Twisted Gabidulin-based schemes: Revisiting Overbeck's attack

 \subsection{A distinguisher}

-The core of the Overbeck's attack consists in the application of the $q$-sum operator, allowing to \emph{distinguish} Gabidulin codes from random ones.
+The core of the Overbeck's attack consists in the application of the $q$-sum operator, which allows to \emph{distinguish} Gabidulin codes from random ones.
 In particular, the following proposition observes the behavior of random codes \emph{w.r.t.} the $i$-th $q$-sum operator.

 \begin{proposition}[{\cite[Prop.~1]{CC19}}] If $\CC\subset \Fqmn$ is a $k$-dimensional random code, then for any $0<i<k$,

 Moreover, for any $a \geq 0$, we have

 \end{proposition}